UK says Putin’s ceasefire refusal ‘disappointing’ as diplomatic talks continue

 “We obviously welcome President Trump’s efforts to secure a ceasefire in this space, but it is also disappointing that Putin has not agreed to a full-on, immediate ceasefire without conditions, as Ukraine has done,” Sir Keir’s official spokesman said.

-Mr Zelensky and Mr Trump are set to speak on Wednesday following the talks between the US leader and his Russian counterpart.
+Mr Trump described his call with Mr Zelensky on Wednesday as “very good” and lasting “approximately one hour”.

+The US president said on his TruthSocial page that “much of the discussion was based on the call made yesterday with President Putin in order to align both Russia and Ukraine in terms of their requests and needs”.

-At Prime Minister’s Questions, Sir Keir said: “Last night, I spoke to President Zelensky to discuss progress that President Trump had made with Russia towards a ceasefire.
+At Prime Minister’s Questions, Sir Keir told MPs: “Last night, I spoke to President Zelensky to discuss progress that President Trump had made with Russia towards a ceasefire.

 “And I took the opportunity to reaffirm our unwavering support to the people of Ukraine.”